 If your photographer is not a "PSPA" photographer, they may provide a CD of pictures, but those pictures do not have that mapping.

 Don't panic!!
-If you have less than 100 students, it's VERY SIMPLE (and probably quicker) to name your students in the Coverage Report and/or Image Library.
+If you have a few students (less than 100), it's VERY SIMPLE (and probably quicker) to name your students in the Coverage Report and/or Image Library.

 Create your own!!

 Did you have one of those creative parents with a really cool camera?
 Then let's create the index file - if you're handy with a spreadsheet application, it's pretty easy.